Tenshin000/Eco3DPrint/README.md

 At the same time, **LEDs** provide essential visual feedback through color coding, yellow for initialization, green for online status, and red for failure, allowing an on-site operator to quickly assess device status without a display.

 #### Data Encoding
-**JSON** (JavaScript Object Notation), structured via the **SenML** (Sensor Measurement Lists [6](#ref6)) data model, is the optimal encoding choice because its minimalist key-value structure drastically reduces packet overhead compared to the verbose tagging required by XML.
+**JSON**, structured via the **SenML** (Sensor Measurement Lists [6](#ref6)) data model, is the optimal encoding choice because its minimalist key-value structure drastically reduces packet overhead compared to the verbose tagging required by XML.
 This standardized approach facilitates a seamless data pipeline between the C-based firmware and the Python backend without the heavy memory or CPU requirements of an XML DOM parser.

 For the transmission of STL models, the system implements **CoAP Block-wise transfer** to overcome hardware link limitations by partitioning binary data into sequential 64-byte chunks.
 This mechanism ensures reliable delivery through application-layer acknowledgments and prevents RAM exhaustion on the constrained nRF52840 nodes by processing only one fragment at a time.